flyingpeng1/470-BERT-Project/README.md

-# Unnamed BERT Quizbowl System
+# QuizBERT - leveraging BERT to answer quizbowl questions

 ## Introduction
 This documentation is not complete, and needs to be worked on.